 The History of Podcasts

 Podcasts actually predate the internet.
 They go back to the 1980s and were initially called ‘audio blogging.’
 Similar to early bloggers, this was a way for anybody to share their experiences and thoughts with other people.
 However, due to a lack of means to distribute the recordings, it took another 20 years before the genre took off.

 In the early 2000s with the rise in popularity of portable audio devices such as the iPod, the concept of transferring these ‘audio blogs’ to an audio player as an MP3 file became mainstream.

 By 2003 people were able to download audio blogs to their iPod and journalist Ben Hammersley coined the term ‘podcasting,’ hence the word ‘pod’ in podcasting.

 In 2005 Apple officially added podcasting to its iTunes Music Library.
-In 2006 during a keynote presentation, Steve Jobs demonstrated how anybody could create a podcast using their Mac and share with the world.
+In 2005 during an onstage interview at D3, Steve Jobs demonstrated how anybody could create a podcast using their Mac and share with the world.

 Since 2005, more than 700,000 podcasts have been created, with over 30 million episodes of content, most of them for free.

 Incredibly, about a third of those episodes have been created since June of 2018.
 With the proliferation of of smartphones, now everyone has a podcast player in their pocket.

 The most popular podcast publishers today are iHeartRadio and NPR, both with over 22 million monthly listeners.
 These networks offer some of the most popular podcasts, including Stuff You Should Know, Planet Money, and TED Radio Hour.